react-cosmos/react-cosmos/README.md

 }
 ```

 Create a fixture file in a `__fixtures__` directory.
 You can [customize this convention](#how-to-create-fixture-files) later.

-Fixtures must contain a default export, which can be a React Component or any React Node;
+> Fixtures contain a default export, which can be a React Component or any React Node.

 ```jsx
 // __fixtures__/hello.jsx